-It is no secret that Caribbean people are lively and vivacious.
+It is no secret that Indo-Caribbeans are a lively and vivacious people.
 We speak with our hands and use our whole bodies to tell a story.
-We laugh loudly, move with unapologetic rhythm and express ourselves boldly while demanding the best out of life, including ourselves.
+We laugh loudly, move with unapologetic rhythms, and express ourselves with boldness.
+And surely, we demand the best out of life, including ourselves.

-This can be defined as a deliberate lifestyle choice in which emotional safety, comfort, personal healing, peace and ease are prioritized.
+While these characteristics may shape who we are – Generation X, Millennials, and Generation Z are determined to rewrite the script because they believe that strength isn’t the only thing that defines us.
+Instead they’re shifting the narrative, whole-heartedly into what many refer to as a “soft era”.
+This can be defined as a deliberate lifestyle choice where emotional safety, a sense of comfort, personal healing, peace and ease are the priority.
 It is a dynamic shift that transcends nationality.
 It speaks to the need to identify with what is deeply personal rather than what is culturally acceptable.

 Reasons For The Shift